JadenJLee/Metaphor-Project/README.md

 I wanted to add summarization via chatgpt, but it went over the limit for tokens/requests per minute.

-In the future I plan on adding:
+In the future I plan on adding if I spent longer than 3 hours on this project:
 - Test cases
 - ChatGPT summarization
 - A fancier UI